Nishant3815/GPT3-NGen-WebApp/README.md

 3. Exporting of key is required before web-app is run: `export OPENAI_CONFIG=/path/to/config/openai.cfg`
 4. Run python file for starting the webapp

+# Running app via Docker container (with config file): Present Working Version
+1. Clone the repo and place file named `openai.config`in nga folder.
+It should contain one line of config information in format: `OPENAI_KEY= '<KEY>' `
+2. Move to the nga folder where Dockerfile is present for this project (nga folder)
+3. Build docker using command: `docker build -f Dockerfile -t app_nga_2:latest .`
+4. Run `docker run -p 8100:8100 -ti app_nga_conf /bin/bash -c "cd src && export OPENAI_CONFIG=openai.cfg && source activate nga_scratch && python api.py"`
+5. If using linux, use link to directly navigate to the app, else use Docker App to launch the web-interface